UniMath/agda-unimath/src/foundation-core/commuting-triangles-of-maps.lagda.md

 ### Coherences of commuting triangles of maps with fixed vertices

+This or its opposite should be the coherence in the characterization of identifications of commuting triangles of maps with fixed end vertices.

 ```agda
 coherence-htpy-triangle-maps :
   {l1 l2 l3 : Level} {X : UU l1} {A : UU l2} {B : UU l3}